-As a fee-only financial advisor and money coach, I, of course, live out the same guidelines that I recommend to clients – such as eliminating all debt, including the mortgage.
+As a fee-only financial advisor, I, of course, live out the same guidelines that I recommend to clients – such as eliminating debt as part of the plan – ultimately including the mortgage.

 I’m a huge fan of paying off your mortgage early (my wife and I did it).
 For most people, their mortgage or rent payment is the largest monthly payment on their budget and not having that expense frees up a lot of cash flow during the earning years, and greatly lowers necessary expenses during retirement years.